spwhitton/consfigurator/doc/introduction.rst

 	  (file:has-content "/etc/foo"
 	    "Here is my file content.
 	It's multiline.
-CL-INTERPOL and CL-HEREDOC are also available; the latter is particularly useful for shell scripts.}) (file:has-content "/etc/bar" '("or" "specify" "a" "list" "of" "lines"")) (file:contains-lines "/etc/some.conf" "FOO=bar") ; preserve rest of file contents
+CL-INTERPOL and CL-HEREDOC are also available; the latter is particularly useful for shell scripts.")
+	  (file:has-content "/etc/bar" '("or" "specify" "a" "list" "of" "lines"")) (file:contains-lines "/etc/some.conf" "FOO=bar") ; preserve rest of file contents